UMILTA

 Aemilian Art Stitch

-This is done like Cut Net Stitch.
+This is done like Cut Net

-the area is divided into four triangles.
-One can then weave upon these,
+triangles.
+One can then weave upon these, making drawn-thread

-the largest cut square in III.
+largest cut square in III.

-Now click on the 'enlarge'
+Now click on the 'enlarge' beside the first image in

-the first image in this file, and here, and see if you can identify all
+this file, and here, and see if you can identify all the

-there.
+displayed there.
 Enlarge

 It is satisfying to prepare this essay on 'Punto Antico', Drawn Thread Work, first as a printed book in Italian with Libreria Editrice Fiorentina, now as an essay in English on the World Wide Web.
 There are two reasons why I have been inspired to do so: the first because there were no publications that studied this subject exclusively; the second, that this kind of embroidery has always been a specialty of Florence and our Mugello.